Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 <p>
     This does not just apply to CQRS users: anyone having domain logic that is mixed up between services and entities can benefit from it.
-Feel free to stuff business logic into your entity API.
+Feel free to stuff your entity API with business logic!
 </p>

 <p>